You are currently viewing Bumdrak Monastery, where Dakinis left 100,000 Footprints

 Guru from Gyem Jango in Drukgyal discovered Bumdra in the 13th century.
 Zhabdrung also blessed Bumdra in the 17th century.

-Description of Bumdrak
+Description of Bumdra

 Further left to the Temple is Drupchhu, which has two sources: Phochu-Mochu.
 These Drupchhus are water sources for both the temple and the campsite.